MiHarsh/AUTOVSB/README.md

 # <p align ="center" >AUTOVSB</p>
 ## <p align ="center" >AUTOVSB - AUTO Vaccine Slot Booker </p>
-A script based on browser automation which continuously scraps COVID-19 vaccine slot data, alerts you and books it for you when it's available using cowin-public-v2 API for India.
+A script based on browser automation which continuously scraps COVID-19 vaccine slot data, alerts you and books it for you when it's available using browser automation.

 ## Table of Contents 📕